 Other organizations award scholarships based on religious affiliation or ethnicity.

 Moreover, the organizations passing out these scholarships vary widely, too.
 Businesses, colleges, churches, civic groups, and professional organizations award scholarships.

 Applying for these scholarships can take time and creativity.
 Many organizations will focus mainly on the student's grade point average or extracurricular activities.
 Others, though, will require students to write essays, provide a resume listing their activities or provide recommendations from influential community members.

 Unfortunately, not every organization offering scholarship money is legit.
 Scammers have found new college students and their parents to be tempting targets for cons.

 Scam artists might entice parents and students with a lucrative scholarship offer.
 But, to start the process, all these parents and students have to do first is send an application fee -- sometimes hefty -- to them.

 What happens next?
 The organization behind the scholarship disappears, along with that application fee.
 Other scammers use the lure of scholarship money to harvest students' and parents' financial information, the first step to identity theft.

-Here's a rule of thumb: Never apply for a scholarship that requires you to come up with an application, processing or redemption fee.
+Here's a rule of thumb: Never apply for a scholarship that requires you to come up with an application, processing, or redemption fee.
 Legitimate scholarship opportunities do not expect students to pay for their awards.

 The world of scholarships can be a daunting one for students and parents new to it.
-However, with a bit of research and much patience, parents and their children can often dramatically reduce the amount of student loans their income college freshmen will need.
+However, with a bit of research and much patience, parents and their children can often dramatically reduce the number of student loans their income college freshmen will need.
 That is something that will benefit children long after they graduate.

 © Fintactix, LLC 2021